ntua-el19096/OSLab_Exercises/README.md

 There will be 3 folders, one for each semester assignment.

 Exercises:
-*1st Exercise: Riddle
+* 1st Exercise: Riddle
   Similar to a CTF.
-Run the _riddle_ executable and try to pass each level, within.
-It save where you left off in a _.riddlesavegame_ file.
+Run the __riddle__ executable and try to pass each level, within.
+It saves where you left off in a __.riddlesavegame__ file.